7 Linking databases

 7.1 Firm identifiers

 The idea behind a firm identifier is that it uniquely identifies a firm for a particular purpose.
 While Compustat uses GVKEYs, CRSP uses PERMNOs, the SEC uses CIKs, stock exchanges use tickers, and there are also CUSIPs.1 Table 7.1 lists some common firm (and security) identifiers.
 Of course, identifiers apply not only to firms, but also people.
-Nonetheless, most of this chapter focuses on firm identifiers, in part because of the importance of firms as units of observation in accounting and finance research, but also because identifying firms is much harder than identifying people.2 While not specific to the platform we describe in this book, the issue of identifiers is one that seems less perplexing and better-handled when a relational database provides the backbone of your data store as it does here.
+Nonetheless, most of this chapter focuses on firm identifiers, in part because of the importance of firms as units of observation in accounting and finance research, and also because identifying firms is much harder than identifying people.2 While not specific to the platform we describe in this book, the issue of identifiers is one that seems less perplexing and better-handled when a relational database provides the backbone of your data store as it does here.

 Data provider | Firm identifiers | Notes |